marcoalopez/Python_course/notebooks/installing_Python.md

 	- launch Jupyter lab using ``jupyter lab``

-We will learn how to use Jupyter Lab in the course.
+We will learn how to use Jupyter Lab during the course.

 > [!TIP]
-> **Using a dedicated Jupyter notebook application**
+> **Using a dedicated Jupyter Notebook application**
 >
 > If you prefer to use a dedicated application instead of opening jupyter notebooks in your default browser, there are several alternatives.
 Here we will mention two:
 >
 > - Visual Studio Code (a.k.a. vscode)  https://code.visualstudio.com/